By Natalia Babenko, Shauneequa Owusu & Spring Cutter

 Ohio

-Nearly a quarter of Ohio’s population is age 60 or older and through its 2023–2026 State Plan on Aging, Ohio has developed a comprehensive roadmap anchored by a bold goal to ensure all residents live longer, healthier lives with dignity and autonomy, and that disparities and inequities are eliminated.
-The development of the plan is rooted in three phases of stakeholder engagement and data collection activities to assess the needs of older residents and caregivers.
-The plan aims to reframe how Ohioans view aging and approach the aging process, and it embeds the importance of addressing the social determinants of health.
-Specific policy priorities include improving financial stability, housing quality and affordability, transportation access, nutrition and physical activity, access to care and social inclusion.
+Nearly a quarter of Ohio’s population is age 60 or older, and through its 2023–2026 State Plan on Aging, Ohio has developed a comprehensive roadmap anchored by a bold goal to ensure that all residents live longer, healthier lives with dignity and autonomy and that disparities and inequities are eliminated.
+Development of the plan is rooted in three phases of stakeholder engagement and data collection activities to assess the needs of older residents and caregivers.
+The plan aims to reframe how Ohioans view aging and approach the aging process, and it centers the importance of addressing social determinants of health.
+Specific policy priorities include improving financial stability, housing quality and affordability, transportation access, nutrition and physical activity, access to care, and social inclusion.
 Further, the plan highlights opportunities to advance elder justice and equity, which serve as key guiding principles.
-As a result of this plan, Ohio’s fiscal year 2024–2025 state budget includes $40 million for healthy aging grants and is making investments to bolster the direct care workforce in the state.
+As a result of this plan, Ohio’s fiscal year 2024–2025 state budget includes $40 million for healthy aging grants and makes investments to bolster the direct care workforce in the state.

 Mississippi

 The state of Mississippi is taking an expansive approach to support the health and well-being of a growing population of older adults, which make up 22% of the state’s population, by building an age-friendly ecosystem.
 The state’s ecosystem includes Age-Friendly Health Systems with three participating sites and five local communities that are recognized by the AARP Network of Age-Friendly States and Communities.
-Mississippi University, which has an Age-Friendly University designation, prioritizes recognition of the educational needs of older adults, promotes career development in the second half of life, and is an early adopter of the Age-Friendly Public Health System (AFPHS) framework which ensures healthy aging is elevated as a core function of the state’s health department.
-The Mississippi State Health Department’s state-wide action outlines strategies that include addressing social determinants of health that are critical for successful aging, planning and maintaining the built environment to support healthy aging within the community, and informing state and local policies to be inclusive of older adults.
-This includes proactively working with state agencies that represent a variety of sectors in order to remove policy barriers and embed healthy aging in all policies.
+Mississippi University, which has an Age-Friendly University designation, prioritizes recognition of the educational needs of older adults, promotes career development in the second half of life, and is an early adopter of the Age-Friendly Public Health System (AFPHS) framework, which ensures that healthy aging is elevated as a core function of the state’s health department.
+The Mississippi State Health Department’s statewide action outlines strategies that include addressing social determinants of health that are critical for successful aging, planning and maintaining the built environment to support healthy aging within the community, and informing state and local policies on how to be inclusive of older adults.
+These strategies include proactively working with state agencies that represent a variety of sectors in order to remove policy barriers and embed healthy aging in all policies.

 Evanston, Illinois

-The City of Evanston, Illinois has been building towards becoming a livable community for all ages.
-Age-Friendly Evanston was established in recognition of the important role older adults play in the community.
-Guided by a multi-sector taskforce, Evanston developed a city-wide action plan that engaged community residents and aligned the city’s livability goals to make it more age-friendly.
-As a result, Evanston received the WHO and AARP age-friendly designation, joining a network of age-friendly cities across the country and around the world.
-The plan includes strategies such as expanding affordable housing through community land trusts, designing a comprehensive intra-city transportation network, applying an age-friendly lens to all projects and programs, and the development of an age-friendly business certification program.
+The City of Evanston, Illinois, has been building toward becoming a livable community for all ages.
+Age-Friendly Evanston was established in recognition of the important role that older adults play in the community.
+Guided by a multi-sector taskforce, Evanston developed a citywide action plan that engaged community residents and aligned the city’s livability goals to make it more age-friendly.
+As a result, Evanston received the WHO and AARP age-friendly designations, joining a network of age-friendly cities across the country and around the world.
+The plan includes strategies such as expanding affordable housing through community land trusts, designing a comprehensive intra-city transportation network, applying an age-friendly lens to all projects and programs, and development of an age-friendly business certification program.

 Mecklenburg County, North Carolina

-In North Carolina, Mecklenburg County established Age-friendly Mecklenburg in 2021, receiving its designation from AARP and the WHO.
-The development of the age-friendly action plan involved the engagement of a multi-sectoral advisory committee, community stakeholders, and over 1,100 community residents from across county districts.
-The plan focuses on strategies that will help older adults remain active, become better informed about events in the community and increase social connection, improve community awareness of the needs and contributions of older adults, and support older adults so that they feel safe and secure.
-Mecklanburg County has made significant progress including implementing Vision Zero education for adults that live in senior housing communities to support pedestrian safety, a grant program to support older adults with rising homeownership costs, and a mobile market program to address barriers of accessibility to healthy foods.
+In North Carolina, Mecklenburg County established Age-Friendly Mecklenburg in 2021, receiving its designation from AARP and WHO.
+Development of the age-friendly action plan involved engaging a multi-sectoral advisory committee, community stakeholders, and over 1,100 community residents from across county districts.
+The plan focuses on strategies that will help older adults remain active, become better informed about events in the community, and increase social connection; improve community awareness of the needs and contributions of older adults; and support older adults so that they feel safe and secure.
+Mecklenburg County has made significant progress, including implementing Vision Zero education for adults who live in senior housing communities, to support pedestrian safety; a grant program to support older adults with rising homeownership costs; and a mobile market program to address barriers to accessing healthy foods.

 A Path Forward: Implementing Age-Friendly Initiatives

 Older adults are a dynamic population that deserves to age with dignity.
-As the population of older adults grows, policymakers have an urgent opportunity to shift laws and policies away from their outdated predecessors centered on the myth of aging and decline, to support older adults living vibrant, healthy, and autonomous lives.
+As the population of older adults grows, policymakers have an urgent opportunity to shift laws and policies away from outdated policies centered on the myth of aging and decline, to support older adults in living vibrant, healthy, and autonomous lives.

-The policy rollbacks at the federal level will severely impact the health and security of aging populations, but despite federal trends, states and localities can chart age-friendly laws and policies that address the social determinants of health.
+Policy curtailments at the federal level will severely affect the health and security of aging populations, but despite federal trends, states and localities can implement age-friendly laws and policies that address social determinants of health.
 As part of a long-term strategy for achieving health equity and healthy aging, local changes can provide case studies and evidence of success, which can set the stage for state or national changes in the future.

-Examples at the state and local level, from Mississippi to Ohio, show that comprehensive action rooted in community engagement is being taken to improve the health and well-being of older adults.
-The data is clear that incorporating age-friendly initiatives and practices has a significant impact on our society — boosting our economy, lowering health care costs, and supporting residents of all ages to live fuller, healthier lives.
+Examples from Mississippi to Ohio and beyond show that states and localities are taking comprehensive action, rooted in community engagement, to improve the health and well-being of older adults.
+The data are clear that incorporating age-friendly initiatives and practices has a significant impact on our society, boosting our economy, lowering health care costs, and supporting residents of all ages in living fuller, healthier lives.
 As we observe Older Americans Month, it’s time to change our policies on aging.

 5/30/2025